 If you’ve ever run into a situation with your bank where you were assessed an overdraft fee for an innocent mistake in balancing your checkbook, you’ll appreciate a new bank called Chime Bank.

-But it doesn't stop there.
-Not only is Chime a fee free bank, it has a rewards program that gives you incentive to save.
+But it doesn’t stop there.
+Not only is Chime a fee-free bank, but it also has a rewards program that gives you the incentive to save.

 So let’s take a look at what Chime has to offer.

 Chime Bank is a new company, co-founded by Chris Britt and Ryan King in 2013.
 The company has raised over $12 million in venture funding, and as of this year has started to accelerate adding new users.